fivetran/dbt_lever/README.md

 ## Contributions
 Don't see a model or specific metric you would have liked to be included?
 Notice any bugs when installing and running the package?
 If so, we highly encourage and welcome contributions to this package!
-Please create issues or open PRs against `master`.
+Please create issues or open PRs against `main`.
 Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.

 ## Database Support
 This package has been tested on BigQuery, Snowflake and Redshift.